 There are several other ways to avoid or escape the payday loan trap.

-- Hustle.
-Sell things you don’t need.
+- Side hustles: Sell things you don’t need.
 Take on a side job.
 Work more hours.

 These may not be the most attractive options, but almost anything is better than a payday or tribal loan.

 Many people who are in the payday loan trap devote all their energy to a vain attempt to pay their loans.
 That won’t solve the problem.
-You need to get out of the trap.
+You need to get out of the trap in order to get your financial situation under control.
 Payday loan organizations can help.
 Take the initiative and look for one today!

 Many churches help members and non-members with payday loans.
 One in Texas even bought a credit union to provide alternative loans.
 Check with churches in your area.